 Standings for the playoffs will be listed on the website and will be as up to date as possible.
 Tiebreakers will also be outlined on the homepage.
 Note, games not played prior to the season end date will not count for or against a team.
 For example, an 8-1 record will hold the same value as an 8-2 record.
 The tiebreaks will be followed after teams are ranked by WINS, not winning %.

 In the event that playoff matches end in a draw, teams will switch color and play a five minute blitz match on all five boards.
 Colors should be switched to give the advantage to visiting team.
 Teams may not alter their lineups from the original match.
 If a player has left the building, they forfeit that board.
 If that blitz ends in draw, the game will be awarded to the home team/higher seed.

 - Player eligibility: Players must come from the same campus of the school they will represent.
 For example, if your district has a north and a south, those schools cannot combine.
 In the event that your school has a middle/elementary school, up to two of your five boards may come from the school directly related to your school.
-For example, Smithville Junior High students could play for Smithville Senior High.
+For example, Smithville Junior High students could play for Smithville Senior High on 2 boards.